 - 9.4.5 Of course there will be situations in which the original policyholder has made a bad bargain.
 For example, insurance companies offer commission to financial advisers on their products.
 Those advisers will often forego that commission by agreement with their clients so that a larger amount of the premium is 'allocated' to 'units' but, often, only when their clients request them to do so.
 A naïve client who does not do so, will have made a chargeable transfer.39 Such chargeable transfers are not likely to be very large but if, for example, a policyholder allows his financial adviser to take 2% more commission than is the market norm on an investment policy with an initial premium of £2m, he might, subject to s.10, make a transfer of value of £40,000 (£2m @ 2%). - 9.4.6 Possibly more significant, are situations where, for tax planning purposes, terms are added to otherwise standard policies which are of advantage to the issuing company with no corresponding adjustment to the premia payable on the policy.
-For example, after the trust 'reforms' of 2006, it has been necessary to find new ways of making gifts to benefit young adults without giving absolute control of substantial assets to them.
-A solution offered by one insurance company is to create a policy (a "No Surrender Value Policy") which cannot be surrendered during the life of the life assured.
-The policy is simply the company's standard investment bond shorn of its surrender rights.
-The company does not offer enhanced terms to reflect the fact that the funds are not subject to immediate withdrawal.
-One might argue, therefore, that it is clear that those who take out such policies are paying more than the general market price for them. - 9.4.7 If that is the case, does s.10 protect against an inheritance tax charge?
-Section 10 provides:- - "(1) A disposition is not a transfer of value if it is shown that it was not intended, and was not made in a transaction intended, to confer any gratuitous benefit on any person and either - - (a) that it was made in a transaction at arm's length between persons not connected with each other, or - (b) that it was such as might be expected to be made in a transaction at arm's length between persons not connected with each other.
+For example, after the trust 'reforms'40 of 2006, it has been necessary to find new ways of making gifts to benefit young adults without giving absolute control of substantial assets to them.
+A solution offered by one insurance company is to create a policy (a "No Surrender Value

+39 Unless s.10 (see below) has the effect that the making of the policy is not a transfer of value